-After some false starts with other telephony suppliers, Pure IP rapidly set us up with a trial -and changed our direction of travel very quickly.
-We had a global telecoms system set up in a very short time, and they helped with the rapid deployment build.
-At the time we were busy laying cables -we really were building from the ground up.
-We’d had some issue with our other provider dragging their feet and finding obstacles to progress.
+After some false starts with other telephony suppliers, Pure IP rapidly set us up with a trial and changed our direction of travel very quickly.
+We had a global telecom system set up in a very short time, and they helped with the rapid deployment build.
+At the time we were busy laying cables - we really were building from the ground up.
+We'd had some issue with our other provider dragging their feet and finding obstacles to progress.

-Pure IP’s attitude really was the opposite, they went above and beyond.
+Pure IP's attitude really was the opposite, they went above and beyond.
 They fixed things.
-They wanted the solution to work from end-to-end.
-They didn’t see barriers on their remit, where their responsibility suddenly ended -they looked at it more holistically -and as a result got much more done than their competitors.
+They wanted the solution to work end-to-end.
+They didn't see barriers on their remit, where their responsibility suddenly ended, they looked at it more holistically, and as a result got much more done than their competitors.